-La Cygne's population is 1149 according to the 2010 census.
+La Cygne's population is 1,149 according to the 2010 census.
 The city offers public water, sewer, and natural gas services to its residents and businesses.
 Refuse can be taken to the local compactor or, for a monthly fee, pick-up is available at your home or place of business.
-Electrical services are provided by Kansas City Power & Light.
-Local phone service, Long distance, televison, high speed internet services provided through a fiber to the home network and cellular services are all available through Peoples Telecommunications, LLC.
+Electrical services are provided by Evergy (formerly Kansas City Power & Light).
+Local and long-distance phone service, cellular phone service, televison, high-speed Internet services via fiber network are all available through La Cygne-based Peoples Telecommunications, LLC.

-Superb fishing, camping facilities, and other recreational activities are available at Linn County Park on Lake La Cygne.
-Reservations are recommended for holiday week-ends.
+Superb fishing, camping facilities and other recreational activities are available at Linn County Park on La Cygne Lake.
+Reservations are recommended for holiday weekends.

 The City of La Cygne is governed by an elected Mayor and a five-person city council.
 Members serve four-year terms on a staggered basis.
 The mayor and council are assisted by several appointed boards and committees that are assigned specific responsibilities.